 Killing My Lobster instructors are not only teachers, but active artists crafting original comedy with KML on a regular basis.
 Read up on these trusted purveyors of sketch comedy artistry, see which classes they're teaching, and find the right course and teaching artist, for your needs.

-Amanda's upcoming classes:
+Cassie's upcoming classes:

 Elaine received her BFA in Drama from San Francisco State University.
 She fell in love with sketch comedy after taking the Killing My Lobster writing classes.
 She has been performing and writing with the company since 2013 and had the honor of teaching Writing 1 for KML for the last couple of years.
 She was the Head Writer for Sex Battle and Sisterhood of the Traveling Hat.
 Her favorite experiences have been performing in Killing My Lobster + 826= BFF’s and writing for KML Gets a Prenup, KML presents Gary and KMLZ’s Holiday show.
 She has recently co-written a One Act play called “Vegetable Crush” which was performed by a bunch of fabulous middle schoolers at Redwood Day School in Oakland.

 Kate is a writer and director with Killing My Lobster.
 She also performs on the comedy improv team Chinese Ballroom and is a founder and lead producer of the comedy news show Newsbroke on AJ+.
 Funny songs are her jam.
 Kate has been the head writer for KML The Musical, Lobster Jones' Diary, and Puppetry of the Lobster.

 Kate's upcoming classes: